gsam95/gsam95/Kafka/FinalReport.md

 _Evaluation Metrics_

 The model's performance was evaluated using:

 1. Mean Absolute Error (MAE):

    - Measures the average magnitude of errors between predicted and actual values
    - MAE is easy to interpret; lower values indicate better performance
    - Result: MAE = 0.11, indicating that on average, the model's predictions deviate from actual CO concentrations by 0.11 units

-The low MAE value (0.11) indicates that the model provides highly accurate predictions with minimal deviation from actual values.

 2. Root Mean Squared Error (RMSE):